 Always take your macronutrients (proteins, carbs, and fats) into account when stocking up your food supply.
-A bottle of peanut butter, for instance, is a great source of fats.
+A jar of peanut butter, for instance, is a great source of fats.
 Actually, peanut butter can be considered the ultimate prepper food because it is rich in calories and is easy to store.
 When it comes to carbohydrates, brown rice is a good source.

 When the power grid fails during a disaster, you will be faced with the dilemma of which food to consume first.
-It’s simple — just start with the perishables or those that have a shorter shelf life, spoil or rot easily and are usually stored in your fridge.
+It’s simple, just start with the perishables or those that have a shorter shelf life, spoil or rot easily, and are usually stored in your fridge.

 In case the gas lines are cut off, you need something to cook with.
-Having a gas grill for example will help a lot, so it’s important to keep some extra tanks if you can.
+Having a gas grill, for example, will help a lot, so it’s important to keep some extra tanks if you can.

 With all the food and water you've decided to store, you will have to find a place to keep them.
 The idea is to keep the storage items dry and cool in order to prevent them from spoiling.
-If you don’t have a secret room for your food and water, then look for a dark, cool and strong part of the house.
+If you don’t have a secret room for your food and water, then look for a dark, cool, and strong part of the house.
 If your home has a staircase, use the space under the stairs for storage.
 Those who do not have stairs can use closets instead.

 Survival Skill #3: Having Medical Supplies and Basic Medical Skills

-Creating an open airway and confirming a heartbeat
+Creating an Open Airway and Confirming a Heartbeat

 You need to know if the person’s heart is still beating and that he or she is breathing.
 If you think CPR is necessary then perform it.

 A tourniquet will be the best solution in case there is heavy bleeding or trauma.
-A RATS tourniquet is one such medical tool, and it is easy to put on with just one hand.
+A RATS tourniquet is one such medical tool and it is easy to put on with just one hand.
 An Israeli bandage or Quickclot combat gauze can also do the job.
 Add these to your first aid kit because they have plenty of uses.
 You never know when you’ll need them.
 They can save a life in times of disaster or emergency, maybe even yours.

 When you or a loved one suffers a minor wound, use a bandage and apply pressure on the affected area for about 10 minutes.
 The pressure and the bandage will work together to form a clot, stopping or minimizing the bleeding as a result.
-Make it a point to use running water to clean the wound.
-Then dress it with sterile gauze, bandage, or band-aids.
+Make it a point to use running water to clean the wound, then dress it in sterile gauze, bandage, or band-aids.

 Shock is experienced when your body does not get enough oxygen.
 This condition could lead to injury or illness, making immediate treatment crucial.
 A simple loss of body fluids may cause serious, irreversible damage to the body.
 Therefore, as part of prepping, make sure you have plenty of clean water to drink.